griptape-ai/griptape/docs/griptape-framework/structures/workflows.md

+---
+search:
+  boost: 2
+---

 ## Overview

 A [Workflow](../../reference/griptape/structures/workflow.md) is a non-sequential DAG that can be used for complex concurrent scenarios with tasks having multiple inputs.

+You can access the final output of the Workflow by using the [output](../../reference/griptape/structures/agent.md#griptape.structures.structure.Structure.output) attribute.

 ## Context